aisabel/PetStore-Postman/README.md

   <li>Click on the gear in the right top "manage environments" and choose from your local machine the file with the environent extension</li>
   <li>Click on "Import" button</li>
   <li>There are two ways to send request: The first one is click on each request and then click button "send".
 The other one is to click button in the top menu "Runner"</li>
-  <li>The first one is click on each request and then click button "send".
-The other one is to click button in the top menu "Runner"</li>
+  <li>The first one is click on each request and then click button "send".</li>
   <li>The other one is to click button in the top menu "Runner", select the collection to run and the environment to be used and click button "Start Run".
 Within this option the number of iterations can be set up manually so the runner will be exceuted "n" times.
 This option also allows to add delays between each request.</li>
  </ul>
 <h3>How to run tests from the command line</h3>